bretcope/raelang/docs/types/Structs.md

 ## Accessors

 RaeLang does not support getters and setters in the traditional sense.
-However, there are validated fields and composed fields which provide some of the benefits of getters and setters without the side-effects.
+However, there are validated fields and lazy fields which provide some of the benefits of getters and setters without the side-effects.

 ### Validated Fields

 See [Validators](./Validators.md).

-### Composed Fields
+### Lazy Fields

-Composed properties are similar to traditional getters in that they are calculated at runtime.
-However, they are evaluated when the object is created, immediately after the constructor finishes.
-Also unlike a getter, this value is stored with the object and is never re-evaluated.
-The composition code block is essentially a non-mutating member function.
+Lazy fields are similar to traditional getters in that they are calculated at runtime.
+However, they are lazy-evaluated when accessed the first time, then cached and never re-evaluated.

 ```
 type MyType struct
 {
 	FirstName string
 	LastName string
-	FullName string composed
+	FullName string lazy
 	{
-		return FirstName + " " + LastName
+		value = FirstName + " " + LastName
 	}

 	// constructor ...
 }
 ```

-The best way to think of composed properties is as a distributed constructor.
-It's nice syntax sugar, but it also helps keep constructor sizes small by removing one more tedious task you might have to otherwise put in there.
-If you need a traditional getter which can potentially produce a different value at different times in an object's lifetime, you should use a function.
+Lazy fields can only access immutable fields and methods, and lazy fields cannot be used inside constructors.
+If you need a traditional getter which can potentially produce different values at different points in an object's lifetime, then just use a function... that's what they're for.